Profiles: Marianne Koch

 Marianne Koch, PhD, is a management educator, human resources manager and consultant with much experience in designing, developing and delivering educational programs and courses, conducting research, and managing and consulting in the fields of human resource management and labor relations.

 Dr. Koch has worked in a variety of venues to: help managers improve how they manage people at work, help organizations understand, clarify and improve practices for the management of people at work, and research and write about such issues as collaboration, work/family practices, and the relationship of human resource management practices to productivity.
-She joined Golden Gate University as a professor in the Ageno School of Business and now serves as Associate Dean in addition to teaching about working in teams and managing people at work.
+She joined Golden Gate University as a professor in the Ageno School of Business and now serves as Associate Dean and HR Program Director in addition to teaching about working in teams and managing people at work.

 Dr. Koch has diverse experience in the field of education including college professor, manager of corporate and executive education program, academic consultant to an e-learning company, and as board member of a private school, and site-council member and board member of the after-school care program at a public school.
 In addition to Golden Gate University, she has been a professor at the University of Oregon (UO), and the Oregon Health & Science University (OHSU) where she has taught undergraduates, masters and PhD students.
 Her students have included executives in the Oregon Executive MBA program, healthcare professionals in the Healthcare Management Certificate program at OHSU, high-tech engineers in the Masters of Science and Technology at OGI/OHSU, and union members in the Labor Education and Research Center of the UO.
 She has won seven awards for her teaching.